ScottFerg56/mSlider/README.md

 * [**AccelStepper library**](http://www.airspayce.com/mikem/arduino/AccelStepper/) - Required by the FMStepper Applet.
 * **Feather M0 Bluefruit LE** - Check with [**Adafruit**](https://learn.adafruit.com/adafruit-feather-m0-bluefruit-le?view=all) for installing support for the board.

-The **mSlider** application communicates via Bluetooth LE with a controlling application implemented in the **Slider** companion project one level above. **Slider** provides both Arduino and Windows Universal Windows Platform (UWP) implementations for controlling the Camera Slider hardare.
+The **mSlider** application communicates via Bluetooth LE with a controlling application implemented in the **Slider** companion project. **Slider** provides both Arduino and Windows Universal Windows Platform (UWP) implementations for controlling the Camera Slider hardare.